pschatzmann/arduino-audio-tools/README.md

 - Converters
 - Musical Notes (with Frequencies of notes)
 - SineWaveGenerator (to generate some sine tone)
-- NBuffer (Multi buffer for writing and reading of (sound) data)
+- NBuffer (Multi buffer for writing and reading of (audio) data)
-- TimerAlarmRepeating (e.g. for sampling sound data using exact times) [ESP32 only]
+- TimerAlarmRepeating (e.g. for sampling audio data using exact times) [ESP32 only]
 - A Wav Encoder and Decoder

-This functionality provides the glue which makes different sound processing components and libraries work together.
+This functionality provides the glue which makes different audio processing components and libraries work together.
 We also provide plenty of examples that demonstrate how to implement the different scenarios.

 ## Optional Libraries